uccser/local-docs-image/README.md

-# local-docs-image
+# UCCSER Local Documentation Image

-Docker image used by our repositories to build and display documentation in local development.
+This Docker image is used by our repositories to build and display documentation in a local development environment.